corda/cash-issuer/README.md

 If you have your own Starling or Monzo account you'd like to use, then no additional work is required.

+Using the Mock Monzo bank account:

+* Start the Daemon with the option `-mock-mode`.
+* This way you can experiment with the functionality of the cash issuer without having to use a real bank account.
+* The MockMonzo bank will create realistic-ish transactions at random intervals.

 ## Getting started